-- + Continuous sound sources are expected to be below the PTS onset threshold for low and mid-frequency cetaceans, and will fall quickly to below the TTS onset threshold with distance from the source; - + Impulsive sound sources will decrease quickly with distance from the source, with modelling showing that within 350 m of a VSP source the received level will be below the PTS and TTS onset thresholds; - + Marine mammals may show behavioural responses to noise emissions; however, this is expected to be localised (approximately 1 km from the MODU / support vessels, 500 m from VSP operations). - + The operational area is located within migration and distribution BIAs, however behavioural responses will be limited to 1 km from the activity.
+- + Continuous sound sources are expected to be below the PTS onset threshold for low and high-frequency cetaceans, and will fall quickly to below the TTS onset threshold with distance from the source; - + Impulsive sound sources will decrease quickly with distance from the source, with modelling showing that within 260 m of a VSP source the received level will be below the PTS and TTS onset thresholds; - + Marine mammals may show behavioural responses to noise emissions; however, this is expected to be localised (approximately 1 km from the MODU / support vessels, 2.42 km from VSP operations).

+- + Cumulative effects from the activity and from other activities conducted in the vicinity are not expected, due to the short-term nature of the VSP operations and the low sound levels generated by continuous noise sources; - + The operational area is located within migration and distribution BIAs, however behavioural responses will be limited to 1 km from the MODU / support vessels, 2.42 km from VSP operations.
 This represents a small proportion of the overall BIAs and is unlikely to present a barrier to movement or disrupt migratory pathways or behaviour.
-Impacts will be managed in adherence with the Blue Whale Conservation Management Plan 2015 2025 (DotE, 2015a) and Approved Conservation Advice for Megaptera novaeangliae (humpback whale) (TSSC, 2015d); - + Helicopter noise will be intermittent during the activity and below the threshold for PTS and TTS.
+Impacts will be managed in adherence with the Blue Whale Conservation Management Plan 2015 - 2025 (DotE, 2015a) and Approved Conservation Advice for Megaptera novaeangliae (humpback whale) (TSSC, 2015d); - + Helicopter noise will be intermittent during the activity and below the threshold for PTS and TTS.

 Five species of marine turtle may occur in the operational area; flatback, green, loggerhead, hawksbill and leatherback turtles.
-The operational area is within an internesting habitat critical to the survival of flatnack turtles, which is also designated a BIA.
+The operational area is within an internesting habitat critical to the survival of flatback turtles, which is also a designated BIA.
 A study that investigated flatback turtle internesting behaviour found that the 30 m depth contour encompassed the vast majority of internesting activities (i.e., resting on the seabed) (Pendoley, 2017).
 Another study by Whittock et al. (2016) identified suitable internesting habitat for flatbacks to be between 0 and 16 m deep and within 5 to 10 km off the coastline.
 These studies demonstrate that, while marine turtles may be present in offshore waters during the internesting period, they are typically freely moving through these areas before they return to shallow waters to rest in the days leading up to nesting activity.
 Therefore, it is possible that marine turtles will traverse through the operational area during the peak internesting period.